Why Choose a Plastic Free Toothpaste?

 The alternative?
 By using a plastic free solution, such as a toothpaste that comes in a glass jar, you’re stopping single use plastics at the source.
 You’ll be preventing them from ending up in landfill, the ocean or in the recycling stream.

 Many DIY blogs show before and after results from brushing with an Activated Charcoal toothpaste.
 After using an activated charcoal paste the teeth display a whiter enamel.
 It’s believed the chemical properties of activated charcoal absorb plaque and other teeth-staining compounds by binding the toxins to the charcoal, resulting in a whiter, brighter smile.

 Along with the whitening of teeth, activated charcoal is used to fight odours and bad breath.
 Queensland based company Noosa Basics uses Activated Charcoal in their Vegan Bamboo Dental Floss.
 This floss is packaged Plastic Free in a cardboard box, the dental floss is a combination of bamboo and nylon.
-Many Bamboo Toothbrushes also use an Activated Charcoal Bristle, also aimed at whitening the enamel.
-Woohoo deodorant paste have also added Activated Charcoal to their Mellow Sensitive Deodorant Paste, the activated charcoal has been added to keep your pits dry while also adsorbing body odour.
+Many Bamboo Toothbrushes use an Activated Charcoal Bristle, also aimed at whitening the enamel.
+Woohoo deodorant paste have added Activated Charcoal to their Mellow Sensitive Deodorant Paste, to keep your pits dry while also adsorbing body odour.